-Celiac disease occurs when the lining of the small intestine is damaged by eating gluten (a protein found in wheat, rye and barley), affecting your digestion.
-The damage to the small intestine caused by eating gluten can lead to inflammation that makes it difficult to absorb vitamins and minerals.
+Celiac disease occurs when the lining of the small intestine is damaged by eating gluten (a protein found in wheat, rye and barley) and affects your digestion.
+This damage can lead to inflammation that makes it difficult to absorb vitamins and minerals.

 The most common symptoms of celiac disease include:

 - Abdominal discomfort and pain

 - Low vitamin and mineral levels

 There is an increased risk of developing long-term complications if celiac disease goes undiagnosed and untreated.

 Celiac disease can be diagnosed through blood and genetic testing, as well as through endoscopy, a procedure when tissue from the small intestine is removed for biopsy.

 A lifelong gluten-free diet is the only treatment for celiac disease.
 Although there are currently no medications or treatments available, gastroenterologists in the Celiac Center at BIDMC are leading research in new, non-dietary therapies.